ModyQyW/dsa/README.md

 English | [简体中文](./README.zh-Hans.md)

-Data structure and algorithms in TypeScript. **Progressing.
+Data structures and algorithms written in TypeScript, mainly aiming at education but also can be used in daily development. **Progressing.
 Unstable.
 Do not use in production.**

 ## Installation